aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-features-and-support/setting-background-and-drawing-colors/_index.md

 ## Prerequisites

 - Basic understanding of .NET development.
 - Installation of Aspose.CAD for .NET.
-If you haven't done this yet, you can download it [here](https://releases.aspose.com/cad/net/).
+If you haven't done this yet, you can download it [download Aspose.CAD for .NET](https://releases.aspose.com/cad/net/).
 - A sample CAD file for experimentation.
 You can find one in your document directory.

 ## Import Namespaces